 You must notify us within 15 business days of the date an authorisation is issued (s916F(1).
 This applies to both licensees authorising representatives and to authorised representatives who sub-authorise (subject to some limited exceptions).
 Refer to INFO 88.

-Our preferred method of notification is by lodging form FS30 online through either our licensees or authorised representatives portals.
-When you lodge form FS30 online, the information you submit immediately updates our AFS Authorised Representatives Register.
-This means you can find out the authorised representative's number straight away by browsing our Professional registers after you lodge your form.
+To notfiy the appointment of an authorised representative you need to use ASIC Connect.
+The information you submit immediately updates our AFS Authorised Representatives Register.
+The information you submit updates the AFS Authorised Representatives Register immediately.
+This means you can find out the authorised representative's number/s straight away by browsing our Professional registers.

-The notification of appointment must also indicate whether the authorised representative is able to appoint further authorised representatives under your licence.
+The notification of appointment must indicate whether the authorised representative can appoint further authorised representatives under your licence.
 If you do not notify us of this, we will not accept any notifications from them of sub-authorisations.

-If you revoke an authorisation, you must notify us within 10 business days of the revocation by lodging form FS31 (s916F(3)).
+If you cease an authorisation, you must also notify us within 30 business days of the cessation through ASIC Connect.